HANDS:

 08

 You should always establish a reference point.
 Switching reference points mid-process compounds error.
-Once a reference face is chosen, all layouts, marking and checking should proceed from it.
+Once a reference point is chosen, all layouts, marking and checking should proceed from it.

 09